arpankg/zendesk-clone/DATABASE.md

 - Simple array for tags as per MVP requirements
 - Predefined status and priority values for simplicity
 - Automatic timestamp management for created_at and updated_at
-- Conversation history stored as JSONB for flexibility and simpler querying

 ### customers